eCommerce SEO Checklist: The Best Practices For 2023

 - All of the above for external linking best practices as well.

-- Link to high-quality, authoritative websites, but also make sure you always link to the primary sources of information.
+- Link to high-quality, authoritative websites within your pages, but also make sure you always link to the primary sources of information.

 - In general, it is best to open external links in a new window to prevent the user from leaving your website.